 The new limit will come into place in September.

 E-scooter trials are being held across parts of Britain as the Government attempts to regulate them.

 The trials are being held in Bournemouth, Poole, Buckinghamshire, Cambridge, Chester, Copeland, Derby, Basildon, Braintree, Chelmsford, Colchester, Cheltenham, Gloucester, Great Yarmouth, Liverpool, some London boroughs, Milton Keynes and Newcastle.

 E-scooters are allowed to use the roads in these locations, but only if they meet strict requirements on speed and power.

 A lot is changing on British roads this year but one thing remains constant: you must be insured to drive.

-Cuvva offers temporary car insurance from as little as an hour, as well as rolling monthly cover with no nasty hidden fees or tie-ins.
+Cuvva offers temporary car insurance from as little as an hour to 28 days, with no nasty hidden fees, interest, deposits or tie-ins.